edHelper.com

 By Toni Lee Robinson

 1 The Triple Crown is a series of three big races for young horses.
 They are the Kentucky Derby, the Belmont Stakes, and the Preakness.
 Winning all three is the most exciting achievement in horse racing.
 A horse named War Admiral won the Triple Crown in 1937.
-Though Seabiscuit had won the most money, War Admiral was named Horse of the Year.
+Though Seabiscuit had won the most money that year, War Admiral was named Horse of the Year.

 4 The two great horses had been due to meet in several races.
 The match up never seemed to work out.
 Sometimes track conditions weren't good.
 Sometimes one of the horses was injured.
-One or the other horse had always been "scratched," or withdrawn from the race.
+One or the other of the horses had always been "scratched," or withdrawn from the race.
 Finally, a special match race was planned.

 For the complete story with questions: click here for printable